Russell-Cannon/Toybox/README.md

 /A default texture just named texture
 Other textures can specified in the variables section by referencing a file path

-Average function which can take any number of children (1- infinity)
+/Average function which can take any number of children

 Shorthand for useful functions: sobel, gaussian, noise,